Plants vs. Zombies Heroes: Gameplay

 In Plants vs. Zombies Heroes, each player begins with a deck of 40 cards which they have selected beforehand, using cards from their collection.
-The playing area has five lanes, some of which may be elevated or filled with liquid.
-A card can be placed in any empty lane (unless the card has the trait "Team Up", in which case 1 "Team Up" card can be played in the same lane as a regular card with the maximum being 2 cards per lane).
-Only "Amphibious" cards can be placed in liquid-filled lanes.
+The playing area has five lanes, some of which may be elevated or aquatic.
+In ranked play, the rightmost lane is an aquatic lane, while the leftmost lane is elevated.
+A card can be placed in any empty lane (unless the card has the trait "Team Up", in which case 1 "Team Up" card can be played in the same lane as a regular card with the maximum being 2 cards per lane.
+Team-ups are available to plants only.).
+Only "Amphibious" cards can be placed in aquatic lanes.
 Each card has a different cost to play and as in the previous games in the series, the Plant player uses a currency of suns and the Zombies use brains.
 Each player and card has a certain amount of health, and will be defeated if they lose their health.
-Each round consists of four phases: Zombies Play, Plants Play, Zombie Tricks and Fight.
+There are three types of cards: Plants/Zombies, tricks, and environments.
+Cards may also have traits.
+These allow them to have special abilities, such as damaging multiple enemies, healing, being immune to tricks, etc. Each round consists of four phases: Zombies Play (zombies are played), Plants Play (plants, plant tricks, and plant environments are played), Zombie Tricks (zombie environments and tricks are played), and Fight.
 When one of the players' life reaches 0, the opposing player wins.
-Both the plants and the zombies have 11 (previously 10, before the Galactic Gardens update) playable heroes, each of which have their own unique characteristics, some of them were originally seen in Plants vs. Zombies: Garden Warfare 2, Plants vs. Zombies 2: It's About Time or Plants vs. Zombies Adventures.
+Both the plants and the zombies have 11 playable heroes, each with their own unique characteristics, some of them were originally seen in past games.
 Various quests, rewards and challenges are available which allow the player to earn in-game currency that enables obtaining more cards for their collection.
-Cards may also have traits.
-These allow them to have special abilities, such as damaging multiple enemies, healing, being immune to tricks, etc. In-app purchases are available as well.
+In-app purchases are available as well.

 While the game may appear similar to Hearthstone, it has features that make it distinct.
 The first of these is the comic book style art design which along with the soundtrack game creates a very different atmosphere than the one found in Hearthstone.
 Most Plants and Zombies can only attack enemies in their lane.
 Heroes have a "block meter" used to block attacks.
+When the "block meter" is filled, the damage to the hero is ignored and the player gains a superpower card into their hand.
+The "block meter" can be filled up to 3 times.
 In addition, the in-game currencies can be earned more easily and faster than in Hearthstone.
 By watching advertisements or completing quests, users can unlock packs at a higher rate than they would have been able to in Hearthstone.